-I’m a British-Australian writer, editor and PhD candidate, currently living in the eastern suburbs of Melbourne.
-That said, I’ve lived in the country most of my life and my heart is split between north Wales, northern England and Gippsland in Australia.
+I’m an English-Australian writer, editor and PhD candidate, currently living in the eastern suburbs of Melbourne.
+That said, I’ve lived in the country most of my life and my heart is split between England, Wales and Gippsland in Australia.
 I have a Master of Letters in creative writing, a Master of Arts in ancient history, and am currently working towards a PhD in English at La Trobe University.

 I’ve been writing for as long as I’ve been able to string a sentence together, but I only began submitting that writing to markets relatively recently.
 Up until now, I’ve been focusing on short stories, largely in the genres of science fiction and fantasy and often with a historical setting.
 However, I’m currently revising my first novel, which would probably be labeled literary historical fiction, and intend to concentrate on long-form writing in the future.

 As a reader, I enjoy most genres and styles of writing, but I am particularly drawn to nineteenth century English and French literature, as well as the classic authors and modern genre writers.
-Some of my favourite authors include Jane Austen, Emile Zola, Suetonius, Aristophanes, Oscar Wilde, Stephen King, Richard Laymon and Sarah Waters, while favourite books by other authors include Jane Eyre (Charlotte Bronte), Rebecca (Daphne du Maurier), The Woman in White (Wilkie Collins), The Secret History (Donna Tartt) and Domain (James Herbert).
-I tend not to read modern capital-L-literature and the only heterosexual romance I read is contemporary YA romance.
+Some of my favourite authors include Jane Austen, Emile Zola, Ada Cambridge, Suetonius, Aristophanes, Oscar Wilde, Emma Donoghue, Sarah Waters, and Ephiny Gale, while favourite books by other authors include Jane Eyre (Charlotte Bronte), Rebecca (Daphne du Maurier), The Woman in White (Wilkie Collins) and The Secret History (Donna Tartt).

 The header image was taken by me on the outskirts of Porthmadog, Wales.